Moses sees red as Spartak Moscow crumble to Igboun’s Dinamo Moscow | Goal.com

 All efforts from the visiting team to level matters proved abortive as the first-half ended 1-0 in favour of Sandro Schwarz’s team.

-In the second-half, Spartak Moscow dominated ball possession, yet, their constant attacking moves met a strong resistance from a solid Spartak backline plus some moments of brilliance by goalkeeper Anton Shunin.
+In the second half, Spartak Moscow dominated the ball possession, yet, their constant attacking moves met strong resistance from a solid Spartak backline plus some moments of brilliance by goalkeeper Anton Shunin.

 Nigeria international Sylvester Igboun was introduced for Vyacheslav Grulyov with eight minutes to the end of the encounter, while Burkina Faso star Charles Kabore was brought in for Szymanski in the 91st minute.
-For Cameroon international Clinton N'Jie, he was not listed for the low scoring encounter.
+Cameroon international Clinton N'Jie was not listed for the low scoring encounter.

 Thanks to this result, Dinamo Moscow are through to the last eight of the tournament as Spartak’s ambition of a 14th cup success faded into thin air.

-Moses and his teammates would now shift their attention to February 28’s league showdown versus Rubin Kazan.
-As it stands, they occupy the third position in the Russian topflight with 35 points from 19 outings in the 2020-21 campaign.
+Moses and his teammates would now shift their attention to February 28’s league showdown against Rubin Kazan.
+As it stands, they occupy third position in the Russian top-flight with 35 points from 19 outings in the 2020-21 campaign.